yashbhargava1992/stingray/joss/paper.md

 We expanded the statistical capabilities of Stingray, with particular attention to the calculation of confidence limits and upper limits on variability measures.

-Finally, we have added a number of high-level exploratory and diagnostic functionality specifically as an essential toolbox to characterize accreting compact objects during their outbursts: standard products such as color-color and hardness-intensity diagrams, and their equivalent diagnostics in the frequency domain, "power colors" [@heil].
+Finally, we have added a number of high-level exploratory and diagnostic functionality specifically as an essential toolbox to characterize accreting compact objects during their outbursts, such as color-color and hardness-intensity diagrams, and their equivalent diagnostics in the frequency domain, "power colors" [@heil].

-We continue to strive to provide specific high-level functionality to the high-energy astrophysics community, but built on top of general-purpose classes and methods that are designed to be easily adapted and extended to other use cases.
 Ongoing work funded by the Italian [National Recovery and Resilience Plan](https://www.mef.gov.it/en/focus/The-National-Recovery-and-Resilience-Plan-NRRP/) is pushing Stingray's performance further with the use of GPUs and parallel computing in anticipation of large-scale astronomical time domain surveys for example with the Vera Rubin Telescope.
 In addition, the near-future will see an overhaul and redesign of Stingray's `modeling` subpackage in order to take advantage of recent developments in fast optimization and sampling algorithms and probabilistic programming.
 In order to facilitate spectral-timing with state-of-the-art instruments, we are actively working to integrate Stingray with ongoing software efforts improving modeling of astronomical spectra.

 # Acknowledgments
 MB and EVL are supported in part by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National